Blytheville, Arkansas: Education

 Other portions of the city limits are zoned to Armorel Public Schools and Gosnell Public Schools.
 The former operates Armorel High School and the latter operates Gosnell High School.
 In addition KIPP Delta operates the KIPP Delta Blytheville Charter School.

 A Catholic school, Immaculate Conception School, operated in Blytheville until its 2007 closure.

 Blytheville is home to Arkansas Northeastern College (formerly Mississippi County Community College until its merger with Cotton Boll Technical Institute).
 It offers a two-year program, and is the United States' first community college with a solar photovoltaic prototype facility.

 Infrastructure

-Highways include: Interstate 55, U.S. Route 61, Highway 18, Highway 137, Highway 151, Highway 239, and Highway 239 Spur.
+Highways include: Interstate 55, U.S. Route 61, U.S. Route 78, Highway 18, Highway 137, Highway 151, Highway 239, and Highway 239 Spur.

+The Heartland Division of the Burlington Northern Santa Fe Railroad runs through downtown Blytheville.